Planetary boundaries: a safe world for humans?

 The planetary boundaries represent conditions that enable humans to live safely and comfortably on the planet.
 So far, humans have thrived and now rule the world.
 We want to continue to thrive, but it is only possible if natural systems are not pushed beyond the critical tresholds or tipping points.

-It is not about war vs. peace, or poverty vs. prosperity (not unrelated and they also require urgent action).
-It is about conditions that are favorable for our body to function on Earth, in a safe environment, with sources of food, drinking water, clean air, bearable temperatures, and generally a healthy natural habitat.
+A safe space is in this context is not about war vs. peace, or poverty vs. prosperity (despite also needing urgent action).
+It is about chemical conditions that are favorable for a human body to function on Earth, the only place in the universe where human life is possible, as far as we know.
+This environment has a happy combination of a food pyramid, water, oxygen, bearable temperatures, and generally a resilient natural habitat.

-The concept of planetary boundaries is based on the idea that the planet has limits, when faced with environmental burdens.
+The concept of planetary boundaries is based on the idea that such conditions can reach limits when faced with environmental changes.
 The concept was proposed by scientists working in the Stockholm Resilience Center in Sweden.
+The United Nations now include this concept in the implementation of the Sustainable Development Goals (SDGs).
 The idea is that planetary boundaries are used as a framework for an improved stewardship of the planet.